 By engineering gain and loss, one can achieve faster charging or more robust energy storage compared with purely Hermitian setups.
-A particularly intriguing case is that of parity-time ($\mathcal{PT}$) symmetric Hamiltonians, which balance gain and loss in a way that preserves real spectra in certain regimes \cite{Bender_2005, Dogra_2021, klett_relation_2017, zhu_pt_2014}.
-The role of $\mathcal{PT}$ symmetry in quantum batteries remains largely unexplored.
-It is therefore natural to ask how $\mathcal{PT}$-symmetric extensions of the SSH model may compete or cooperate with topological effects in determining charging performance.
+A related open-system perspective was considered by Barra \textit{et al.}~\cite{Barra2022}, who studied a cyclic battery--charger device operating close to a quantum phase transition in a topologically trivial setting.
+They showed that the extracted work and thermodynamic efficiency can be enhanced near criticality.
+These results further illustrate that quantum-battery performance can be strongly influenced by the spectral and dynamical structure of the underlying open-system setting.
+A particularly intriguing case is that of parity-time (\(\mathcal{PT}\)) symmetric Hamiltonians, which balance gain and loss in a way that preserves real spectra in certain regimes \cite{Bender_2005, Dogra_2021, klett_relation_2017, zhu_pt_2014}.
+The role of \(\mathcal{PT}\) symmetry in quantum batteries remains largely unexplored.
+It is therefore natural to ask how \(\mathcal{PT}\)-symmetric extensions of the SSH model may compete or cooperate with topological effects in determining charging performance.